 “In reality, a plan only remains relevant if it constantly evolves to adjust for market conditions and a retiree’s lifestyle needs and goals,” writes LaPonsie.

-Planning for your retirement needs to be an ongoing process and requires the same dedication you give or have given to your working life.
+Planning for your retirement is an ongoing process and requires the same dedication you give or have given to your working life.
 You’ll definitely make mistakes, but with some thoughtful planning, attention to detail and trusted advice, you’ll be able to draft a retirement plan that serves you well.

 Now is a great time to either review or update your retirement plan.
-Call one of our advisors to schedule an appointment today at 866-MINSTER or 866-646-7837.
+Meet our experienced financial advisors and learn more about what we can help you do.